 Paper recycling facts

-Paper and card are both widely recycled across the US and it’s among the most commonly recycled component of municipal solid waste (MSW), however, the huge amounts of unnecessary waste generated is still a cause for concern.
+Paper, paper products, and card are widely recycled across the US and it’s among the most commonly recycled components of municipal solid waste (MSW), however, the huge amounts of unnecessary waste generated is still a cause for concern.
 These stats help put our paper and card waste into perspective:

 - One study conducted in 2017 put the US spending on wrapping paper, tissue paper, and gift bags at $12.7 billion and most of it is not recycled.